About Acute Lymphoblastic Leukemia (ALL)

-Acute lymphoblastic leukemia in children is a "liquid" tumor or cancer of the blood that starts in the bone marrow and spreads to the bloodstream (the term leukemia comes from Greek words for white and blood).
-ALL is the most common children’s cancer, accounting for 35% of all cancers in children.
-There are about 2,900 new cases of ALL diagnosed in children and adolescents (0-21 years old) in the United States each year.
+ALL is the most common children’s cancer, accounting for 25% of all cancers in children under the age of 15.
+There are over 3,000 new cases of ALL diagnosed in children and adolescents (0-19 years old) in the United States each year.

-The signs and symptoms of ALL can be the same as more common children’s illnesses and many children are treated for those other illnesses before leukemia is diagnosed.
-Most children with ALL have symptoms for a few weeks to several months before a diagnosis of cancer is made.
-The time between when symptoms started and when the diagnosis is made does not change the chances for cure.
+The signs and symptoms of ALL can be the same as more common children’s illnesses and some children are treated for those other illnesses before leukemia is diagnosed.
+Most children with ALL have symptoms for a few weeks to several months before a cancer diagnosis is made.
+The amount of time between the onset of symptoms and the cancer diagnosis does not change the chances for cure.